StefanSchroeder/Gxsm3-book/docs/07_Gxsm-3.0-Visual.md

 Data Select

 :   Select/walk through a set of multiple data lines or show all.\
+    GXSMNoteOnce selected all, you can't undo this yet, reopen the "Profile View" therefore.

 #### 1D data file format

-Via the menu the profie data can be saved in Ascii format.
+Via the *File* menu the profie data can be saved in Ascii format.
 The file is preceeded by a simple header using commentary lines and a keyword.
 The data itself follows using the following format:

 Height Profile Data: